40+ Fun Things to do in Sydney

 Local Sauce Tours

-I have done three of the tours on offer and enjoyed them.
+I have done most of the Local Sauce tours and always come away with some new places to take friends and learn new facts about the city.
 This is a great way to get to know your hometown a little better and find places to go back to next time you head out.

 Sydney Secret Bar Tour – How long since you had a night out in the city?
 You will discover four small bars on these fun bar tours and learn about the city’s bar culture.
 Along the way, guides throw in some interesting history and more than a few laughs.

-There is a new Chinatown tour “Chinatown – Stories, Snacks & Secrets” that will help you discover half a dozen new places to eat and teach you a little bit about the history of the area along the way.
+Their “Chinatown – Stories, Snacks & Secrets” that will help you discover half a dozen new places to eat and teach you about the history of Sydney’s Chinese community along the way.

 Taste Cultural Food Tours